-One of my favorite ways to employ when wasting time is searching out new period dramas.
+One of my favorite ways to waste time is to employ searching out new period dramas.
 I probably can spend an hour on any given day doing this very thing on Amazon.
 (Never fear, I don’t do this daily, but I’m just putting it out there that I could.)
 But recently in an effort to help Silver Petticoat build up their period drama review archives I’ve been revisiting some of the oldie but goodies and re-watching them in consideration of writing a review.

-My recent rewatch journey included the adaptations of Emma (I own three and have watched two of those three with the third version getting its review later this month).
+My recent rewatch journey included a pair of Emma adaptations (I own three and have watched two of those three), which are different, but still similar.
 Today I reviewed BBCs 2009 adaptation that was more miniseries than film starring Romola Garai and Jonny Lee Miller.
 I’d be lying if I said I didn’t have “issues” with the miniseries and its lack of sophistication, but overall, I do adore this version.
 It’s more of a whimsical version, really.
 And as someone who appreciates individuality in cinema, I really, honestly do enjoy this take.

-If you’d like to know more specifics or reasons behind my likes, dislikes and rambled fangirl thoughts on the romance, you can read the review* down below.
+If you’d like to know more specifics or my likes, dislikes and rambling fangirl thoughts on the romance, you can read the review* down below.

 It’s been six years since I first sat down to watch BBC’s most recent adaptation of Emma.
 Ironically, that inaugural viewing was I believe, around the same time of year I sat down to watch it again this month.
 (In those six years since watching this adaptation, this is only my second viewing.)
 While a second viewing didn’t damper my appreciation or take away from the charm that is Jane Austen, there was a certain commentary of criticism running through my mind as everything unfolded.
 Continue Reading →

-(*The ONE thing I was horribly remiss about and blanked on talking about in said review is the ball.
+*Adding in an asterisk here because I made a grievous oversight in aforementioned review.
+The ONE thing I was horribly remiss about and blanked on talking about in said review is the ballroom.
 Oh.
 My.
 Gosh.
 The vitally important dance between Emma and Knightley?
-It’s gorgeously choreographed and staged.)
+It’s gorgeously choreographed and staged.
+Enough said.